 SiPh is increasingly used in optical datacom, sensing, biomedical, automotive, astronomy, aerospace, AR/VR and AI applications.
-Other SiPh application areas are in development, such as integrated LiDAR chips for autonomous vehicles, agricultural and biomedical sensors, lab-on-chip for inexpensive disposable testing, integrated Optical Coherence Tomography (OCT) solutions, AI chips for data handling, and integrated chips for aerospace applications.
+An example of an automotive application is integrated LiDAR chips for autonomous vehicles.